felixleopoldo/benchpress/README.md

 * Algorithm development - Benchmark your own algorithm along with the existing ones while developing.
 * Data analysis - Estimate the underlying graph structure for your own dataset(s).

+You may also have a look at [this Medium story](https://medium.com/@felixleopoldorios/structure-learning-using-benchpress-826847db0aa8) for an introduction to Benchpress.

 ## Requirements

 ### Linux